 Although in June 2020, the government approved the decision to shift petrol and diesel from Euro-2 to higher quality Euro-5 standards.
 The petrol was upgraded in August 2020 whereas diesel standards were uplifted in January 2021.
 Most of the oil refineries, however, are still in the process of upgrading the plant to produce higher-quality fuel.
 Many companies are still producing Euro-2 petrol, considering that the Punjab government decided to impose an embargo on the supply of Euro-2 fuel in Lahore during the smog season of 2021.
 The government directed the Lahore division commissioner to ensure the supply of only high-quality fuel in the city while instructing concerned officials to ask Euro-2 fuel producers to upgrade themselves.
 The low-quality fuel is considered to be a key reason behind the alarmingly high levels of environmental pollution in Lahore, and other major cities in Pakistan.

-But while oil refineries are in the process of upgradation, the machines which are supposed to use the fuel are still obsolete.
+However, while oil refineries are in the process of upgrading, the machines that are supposed to use the fuel are still obsolete.
 The local auto industry had sought for 2 years to switch over to Euro-5 fuel or discontinue existing models under production in Pakistan that don’t meet the new criteria.
 According to one of the top Japanese car assembling companies, Pakistan’s regulatory emission requirements under SRO 72(KE) of May 16, 2009, is equivalent to Euro-2 which provided two years for the automotive industry to change over from Euro Zero to Euro-2.

 Interestingly however, it has been almost 2 years (1 year 7 months to be exact) since the Euro 5 standard was enforced, still, there is no roadmap regarding the discontinuation of obsolete Euro-2 compliant passenger cars, motorcycles as well as commercial vehicles that are proudly being sold as ‘new’ in the market.